PetrochukM/PyTorch-NLP/README.md

 ## Citing

-If you find PyTorch NLP useful for an academic publication, then please use the following BibTeX to cite it:
+If you find PyTorch-NLP useful for an academic publication, then please use the following BibTeX to cite it:

 ```
 @misc{pytorch-nlp,
   author = {Petrochuk, Michael},
-  title = {PyTorch-NLP: Rapid PyTorch NLP prototyping tools for research},
+  title = {PyTorch-NLP: Rapid Prototyping with PyTorch Natural Language Processing (NLP) Tools},
   year = {2018},
   publisher = {GitHub},
   journal = {GitHub repository},